American Crossroads: One Nation

+As of August 2026, One Nation spent $70.7 million in support of Republican candidates in the 2026 United States elections.

 Other associated organizations

-American Crossroads shared office space with American Action Network, a group that promotes “center-right policies.”
+American Crossroads shared office space with American Action Network, a group that promotes Republican candidates.
 Crossroads Media is a media services company that serves American Crossroads.
 Crossroads Media is run by Michael Dubke and David Carney, and Dubke also runs the Black Rock Group political consulting firm with Carl Forti, political director of American Crossroads.
 Dubke and Carney also founded Americans for Job Security, which shares office space with Crossroads Media and at least three other political consulting firms, including the Black Rock Group.

 In 2013, Crossroads announced that it was financing a new effort, the Conservative Victory Project, to intervene in the next year's Republican primaries.
 Crossroads was not directly involved in the Kentucky 2014 Senate race, but backed Senator Mitch McConnell through a new group called Kentuckians for Strong Leadership.
 Although the group is legally separate from Crossroads, most of its cash came from Crossroads donors, Mr. Law sits on its board, and the two organizations share a treasurer.
 Crossroads has lobbied to help set up similar groups in races where its brand may be less appealing to voters or donors.